 1. Introduction

 The Laser Labels project is an enhancement to the Outpatient Pharmacy (OP) V. 7.0 software package.
-The Laser Labels project introduces the use of laser-printed prescription labels in all VA facilities, and provides a Patient Medication Information PMI Sheet with each prescription.
+The Laser Labels project introduces the use of laser-printed prescription labels in all VA facilities, and provides a Patient Medication Information (PMI) sheet with each prescription.

 Reminder: The existing dot-matrix label print functionality will continue to function after installation of this enhancement.